Categories: Matric questions

 4. Grade 12 Matric Certificate

-Keep in mind that every university is unique, therefore you should carefully investigate the institution before submitting an application for a course.
+Keep in mind that every university is unique; therefore, you should carefully investigate the institution before applying for a course.
 Aim for good grades and do your absolute best at all times.

 The subjects that universities typically look at are as follows: